Ada-Developers-Academy/daily-curriculum/week17/tuesday/simple-security-from-scratch.md

 ```

 The response is successful, there aren't any users returned because we haven't
 actually created any yet.
 Let's go back to the service and add authentication.
 In `app/controllers/application_controller.rb

 ```rb
     # protect_from_forgery with: :exception COMMENT THIS LINE OUT
     before_action :check_authenticity

   def check_authenticity
     render status: :unauthorized, text: "403 Unauthorized" end
 ```

-This will make all reqeusts fail with a status of `403`.
+This will make all requests fail with a status of `403`.
 Try your client from the
 terminal again to confirm.

 At this point if we go into the rails console of
 the client, we can now use the Post class that we made to make a request to the
 service

 Now we need to wrap this render unauthorized in a `authenticated?` method.